interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/documentation/page.md

 A CONTRIBUTING file is often neglected but it is very useful to explain how to contribute to your project.
 It will help you to avoid answering the same questions again and again.
 Don't hesitate to be exhaustive and to explain how to run the tests, how to build the project, how to deploy it, how to write a commit message, how to write a pull request, etc. Potential contributors should take enough time to read this file before contributing to your project.

+The good strategy is to keep the README file as short as possible to avoid scaring people who just onboarded on your project and to add more of the technical details in the CONTRIBUTING file.

 ---